Lord Commander of the Kingsguard

 Late in 73 AC, Ser Ryam Redwyne discovered that Ser Lucamore Strong had broken his sworn vows: he had wed in secret, not once, but thrice, with each woman being ignorant of the other two.
 On these three wives, he had fathered a total of sixteen children.
 Incensed, Gyles had Ser Lucamore seized and brought before the Iron Throne, along with his three wives and all his children.
 He requested that the king put Ser Lucamore to death, but Jaehaerys instead ordered Strong to be gelded and sent to the Wall to join the Night's Watch.

 Morrigen and Ser Robert Redwyne, the Commander of the City Watch, escorted Princess Saera Targaryen before the throne in 84 AC upon the truths that came to light after an incident at the Blue Pearl.
-Ser Gyles when he passed away at an unknown date was succeeded by Ser Ryam Redwyne as Lord Commander of the Kingsguard.
+Ser Gyles passed away at an unknown date.

 - Fire & Blood, Prince into King - The Ascension of Jaehaerys I.

 - See the Gyles Morrigen calculation.

 - Fire & Blood, The Year of the Three Brides - 49 AC.